 And that any director is able to request from the appointments committee to take into consideration, if deemed suitable, potential candidates to cover director vacancies.

-- 50. That the remuneration committee performs its duties with independence and that, as well as the functions attributed by law, it has the following: - a) Propose to the Board of Directors the basic terms of the contracts of senior executives - b) Verify compliance with the remuneration policy established by the company. - c) Periodically review the remuneration policy applied to the directors and senior executives, including share remuneration packages and their application, as well as guarantee that their individual remuneration is in line with that paid to other directors and senior executives of the company. - d) Ensure that potential conflicts of interest do not harm the independence of the external advice provided to the committee. - e) Verify the information on remuneration of directors and senior executives contained in the various corporate documents, included the annual director remuneration report.

-Meets \Box Partially meets X Explain \Box

-The functions mentioned in this Recommendation were included in art.
+Meets X Partially meets □ Explain 🗆 ittee performs its duties that the state of - a) Propose to senior execu f Directors the basic ter ms of the contracts of b) Verify comcompany. pliance with the remuneration poli icy established by the c) and senior of application, executives, in as well as g remuneration policy apacluding share remunerat guarantee that their indi- to other directors and so tion packages and their vidual remuneration is d) nflicts of interest do not leavided to the committee. e) Verify the information on remuneration of directors and senior executives contained in the various corporate documents, included the annual director remuneration report.
+Meets □ Partially meets X Explain □ The functions mentioned in this Recommendation were included in art.
 24 of the Regulations of the Board of Directors after being amended, which regulates the competencies of the Appointments and Remuneration Committee, although it cannot fulfil some of them or act independently in matters involving remuneration as it is subjected to the prevailing public regulations.

-51. That the remuneration committee consults the chairman and first executive of the company, particularly when involving matters regarding executive directors and senior executives.

-Meets \Box Partially meets \Box Explain X
+That the remuneration committee consults the chairman and first executive of the company, particularly when involving matters regarding executive directors and senior executives.
+Meets Partially meets □ Explain X

 Aena, SA, is a listed State limited company which, in accordance with the Report by the Attorney General dated 15 February 2016, is subject to the applicable regulations governing the public sector, which prevail over Private Law regulations, given the imperative and special character of the public regulations.

 Specifically, in terms of remuneration, Aena SA is subject to the public remuneration policy, mainly set forth in Royal Decree-Law 3/2012 of 10 February on urgent measures relating to the remuneration for the heads and executives of the public sector, and its implementing legislation, in particular Royal Decree 451/2012 of 5 March and the Order from the Ministry of the Treasury and Public Administrations of 8 January 2013.